 |API Hostname||Your API hostname (i.e.

-The OneLogin Authentication Factors page lists Duo Security.
+The OneLogin Authentication Factors page now lists Duo Security.
 You can configure policies that use the Duo factor next.

-Navigate to Settings → Security → Policies and click the NEW USER POLICY button.
+Navigate to Security → Policies in OneLogin and click the New User Policy button.

 If you want your users to complete Duo authentication at every login leave the OTP required at setting as At every login.
 Changing the OTP required for pull down menu setting to Unknown browser will present your users with a "Browser not recognized" message after completing Duo two-factor authentication.

 If the user chooses to remember the browser, the next login using that same browser will not prompt for Duo authentication.